 Postpartum psychosis, or puerperal psychosis, is a rare but serious and potentially life-threatening mental health issue.
 It takes the form of severe depression or mania or both.

-Most women get postpartum psychosis in the first three months after birth.
-Usually, it happens within the first two weeks (NICE, 2014).
+For the small number of women who experience postpartum psychosis, it occurs in the first three months after birth, usually within the first 2 weeks (NICE, 2014).

 What are the signs and symptoms of postpartum psychosis?

 Postpartum psychosis symptoms usually arrive suddenly and quickly within the first month after birth.
 Symptoms then disappear again by the three-month mark (NICE, 2014).
 Many women report symptoms appearing within three days of having their babies (Heron et al, 2008).

 Not needing to sleep or being unable to sleep.

 Delusions (possibly about the baby) – having thoughts or beliefs that are unlikely to be true, and that other people don’t share.